 Imagine a world where every flavor of the rainbow is yours for the choosing.
-They say variety is the spice of life, and Symbol (2009), directed by Hitoshi Matsumoto gives you a free ride all the way until the end.
+They say variety is the spice of life, and Symbol (2009), directed by and starring Hitoshi Matsumoto gives you a free ride all the way until the end.

 The main story of Symbol takes place in a mysterious room Hitoshi one day finds himself in.
 All of its walls are filled with strange organ shaped buttons with seemingly no exit.
 The only guide he has are the guardian angels plastered on the walls whom give him clues he must piece together for escape.
 At the same time, an aging masked wrestler in another cinematic universe has to prepare for what might be his final competition.
 Neither of these characters will know their paths will cross at an unlikely turn of events and discover the true meaning of life itself.